ExpediaGroup/graphql-kotlin/README.md

   query: TopLevelQuery
 }

-# A useful widget
+"""A useful widget"""
 type Widget {
-  # The widget's value that can be null
+  """The widget's value that can be null"""
   value: Int
 }

 type TopLevelQuery {
-  # Does something very useful
-  doSomething(
-    # The special ingredient
-    value: Int
+  """creates new widget for given ID""" widgetById(
+    """The special ingredient"""
+    id: Int!
-  ): Widget!
+  ): Widget
-}
 ```

 Note that the data class property is annotated as `@property:GraphQLDescription`.
 This is due to the way kotlin [maps back to the java elements](https://kotlinlang.org/docs/reference/annotations.html#annotation-use-site-targets).
 If you do not add the `property` prefix the annotation is actually on the contructor argument and will not be picked up by the generator.